-These are some Ideas you can Try to Fertilize garden Easily if you live in city
+These are some Ideas you can Try to Fertilize garden Easily

 1.You can use used tea leaves.
 After use put them on a plate under the sun.
 When they are dry sprinkle them over the soil.